abelisle-mulesoft/mule-sse-connector/README.md

 >
 > 1. Does not include proper error handling.
 > 2. Uses `System.out.println` and `System.err.println` instead of a more robust logger.
-> 3. Does not properly open, maintain, and close the connection to the SSE endpoint.
-Also, it does not implement the `SSEConnection` and `SSEConnectionProvider` classes.
+> 3. Does not properly manage the connection to the SSE endpoint.
+Also, it does not implement the `SSEConnection` and `SSEConnectionProvider` classes intentionally.
 > 4. Uses a rudimentary algorithm to parse the SSE events and the lines they contain.
 > 5. Was installed in a local Maven repository instead of publishing it to Anypoint Exchange.